New-Branch-Ltd/MultiSelectComponentBlogpost/ARTICLE.md

 - Handles: You might have noticed that it is that the handles themselves are currently not included inside the intervals and it is not clear from our specification if we should include them.
 That makes it impossible to select two very close intervals(within handle width distance).
 In some specific cases this might be a problem.
 An alternative implementation where the handles have a width of 1px and there is a button right above them to drag could solve that.
 Of course the delete logic would also need to be reworked.

 You can check all of the source code in [GitLab](https://gitlab.com/new-branch-ltd/multi-range-selector-blogpost)

+You can view a working example in [CodeSandbox](https://codesandbox.io/p/sandbox/multi-interval-vjs8kw?file=%2Fsrc%2FMultiInterval.tsx%3A112%2C50)